Az0xV/Python/README.md

 Open Third and Fourth messagesClient.py in console, connect them to the same network and test it as you want.

 ## Network
+GetWifiPasswords.py creates a file named passwords.txt, which contains data about SSID appropriately matched to password, stored on computer.

+## ...
 [CDN]